schtangel/fy6x00-labview-control/README.md

 ### 8. Setting up Generator Connection Ports

-- If necessary, add or remove connection ports using the relevant controls in the VI.
+- If necessary, add or remove connection ports adding or deleting arguments of "FY6900_Driver" block.
 - The program will automatically calculate the number of generators.

 ### 9. Running the Program